verivital/ARCH-2019/README.md

 ### Plant files

-In the main folder for each benchmark there is a dynamics.m file that contains the differential equations that define this particular system. as well as the SpaceEx formats for the plants.
+In the main folder for each benchmark there is a dynamics.m file that contains the differential equations that define this particular system. as well as the SpaceEx (cfg and xml files) formats for the plants.

 ### Controller files